Austin Halbert, Chair & Project Lead of ImpactEd

 Brenna Parker, Communications Director

 Brenna is a communications and digital storyteller based in Washington, DC.
-She is currently the Deputy Director of Outreach for David Blair, a candidate for County Executive in Montgomery County in Maryland.
-Previously, she worked at Civic Nation, running digital for Dr. Jill Biden's College Promise Campaign.
+She is currently working on digital for the When We All Vote campaign and social media for the National Domestic Workers Alliance and Families Belong Together movement.
+Previously, she worked at Civic Nation, running digital for Dr. Jill Biden's College Promise Campaign and was Deputy Director of Outreach for David Blair, candidate for County Executive in Montgomery County in Maryland.

 She's collaborated on other projects with organizations such as the Biden Foundation, Michelle Obama’s Reach Higher/Better Make Room initiative, The United State of Women, Newseum Institute, Knight Foundation, Poynter Institute, Hillary for Ohio, Student Veterans of America and others on a local and national level.